Node 22 – Logical Integrity: Making Sure It Actually Works

 A lot of AI output fails in subtle ways.
 The language is polished, the structure looks fine, but when you try to follow the advice, things don’t quite line up.
 Steps contradict each other.
 Assumptions go unchecked.
 Conclusions don’t truly follow from what came before.

-Module 22 exists because:
+Node 22 exists because:

 - good writing can hide bad reasoning